-7.20 Old Farmhouse, Newbury Road - Hermitage Farm is recorded on the First Edition Ordnance Survey map (1872-75) as Hermitage Farm although it is thought to date from the late 18th century.
+7.20 Old Farmhouse, Newbury Road - Of historic interest having played a significant role in the agricultural history of Hermitage, Hermitage Farm is recorded on the First Edition Ordnance Survey map (1872-75) as Hermitage Farm although it is thought to date from the late 18th century.
 Buildings at this location are clearly shown on John Roque's map of 1761.
 Now known as The Old Farmhouse, constructed of red brick under a clay tile roof with Georgian style sash windows, the current building has undergone significant changes in the latter part of the 20th century and now features two clay tile-hung gables and a central roof dormer with verge.
-Notable features are the ornamental clay ridge tiles with decorative finials and decorative bargeboards.
+Of architectural and artistic interest, notable features are the ornamental clay ridge tiles with decorative finials and decorative bargeboards.
 Today, several of the original farm outbuildings remain around the farmyard edges - to the south, a prominent clay tile roofed wooden shiplap granary with double doors and to the west, cart shed, livestock housing and a two-storey white-washed brick stable with clay tiled hay loft above, topped with an interesting weathervane.
-The red brick farmyard wall

-(running along the B4009) with ornamental brick-built entrance pillars also remains.
+The red brick farmyard wall (running along the B4009) with ornamental brick-built entrance pillars also remains.

-7.21 Fairlight, High Street - A small black and white timber framed cottage with a roof of weathered old clay tiles.
+7.21 Fairlight, High Street - This is only one of two remaining dwellings (the other is Grade II listed Barnaby Thatch) in the original Hermitage settlement that date from around the time of the Civil War so is of historic interest.
+It is also of architectural interest in that it substantially retains its original timber frame design and architecture. it is a small black and white timber framed cottage with a roof of weathered old clay tiles.
 It is shown on the First Edition Ordnance Survey mapping (1877-78) and its appearance suggests possibly an 18th century or earlier date but it is thought to date from the mid 17th century and the Civil War.
 A building at this location can be seen on John Roque's map of 1761.
 In 1867 Holy Trinity Church purchased the cottage which was named Vicarage Cottage.
 In 1932 it was sold to Col West, a prominent figure in the community, who renamed it 'Fairlight' after a favourite village of his near Hastings.
 (Photo courtesy of owner).

-7.22 Wolverton Lodge, High Street - A large, imposing Victorian house featuring prominent decorative tile-hung gable ends with ornamental barge boards under a clay tiled roof.
-Constructed of red brick, the yellow brick quoins and median dressings to all elevations including the central stack notable feature. chimney are а Subsequently replaced windows retain the original carved stone lintels.
+7.22 Wolverton Lodge, High Street - A building of architectural interest displaying architecture characteristic of the Victorian era.
+It also has historic interest having been the home for many years of Col John West, a man of significant local importance within Hermitage.
+It is a large, imposing Victorian house featuring prominent decorative tile-hung gable ends with ornamental barge boards under a clay tiled roof.
+Constructed of red brick, the yellow brick quoins and median dressings to all elevations including the central chimney stack are a notable feature.

+Subsequently replaced windows retain the original carved stone lintels.
 It is first shown on the Second Edition Ordnance Survey mapping of 1899 as a relatively modest sized building within a small plot.
-Occupied from the early 20th century by Col Charles West (a prominent figure in the Hermitage community), he purchased additional ground when threatened with development so that by the 3rd Epoch map (1912-24) outbuildings in a courtyard and an enlarged garden were clearly identifiable.
+Col West purchased additional ground when threatened with development so that by the 3rd Epoch map (1912-24), outbuildings in a courtyard and an enlarged garden were clearly identifiable.